petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 :::info Context
 - This setting is only used when `$73=2` (Station Mode).
 - This is the **primary setting** for connecting to your network.
 It must be exact.
-- This setting is functionally the same as `$320`. `$74` is often the core setting, while `$320` can be an alias for drivers with multiple network interfaces.
 :::

 | Value | Meaning |